othnielee/vagrantbox/README.md

 # Vagrantbox

-This repo provides a template to create an Ubuntu-based development environment using the VirtualBox software hypervisor with orchestration by Ansible.
+This repo provides a template to create an Ubuntu-based development environment using the VirtualBox software hypervisor, with orchestration by Ansible.
 It's geared towards building Laravel and Rails apps, but can be used for other dev projects.
 Multiple apps / projects are supported on a single box, and these are configurable using YAML.

 ## The Stack
-- Ubuntu 14.04 LTS
+- Ubuntu 16.04 LTS
 - Nginx
 - MySQL
 - PostgreSQL
 - Redis
-- PHP
+- PHP 7.0
 - Ruby on Rails
 - Puma
 - Node